seddik-houimli/Facial_emotions/README.md

 2) Google Cloud | Vertex AI
 3) AWS SageMaker Studio

-> Note: This repository is subdivide into 4 main directories each is serving a certain cause.
+> Note: This repository is subdivided into 4 main directories each is serving a certain cause.

 | Directory | Cause |
 | ------ | ------ |